-Our ASC! team of researchers and research assistants, partners and collaborators, collect, create and integrate our research findings through four primary lenses of inquiry: Teaching and Learning, Evaluation/Impact Assessment, Partnership and Capacity-Building, and Knowledge Mobilization.
+From 2013 to 2019, our ASC! team of researchers and research assistants, partners and collaborators, collected, created and integrated our research findings through four primary lenses of inquiry: Teaching and Learning, Evaluation/Impact Assessment, Partnership and Capacity-Building, and Knowledge Mobilization.

-The research program involves the participation of community members, students and change makers from a wide variety of sectors, including health and justice systems; civil society, environmental, intercultural, elder and youth-focused organizations; and professionals working in the fields of social innovation, social enterprise and public policy.
-We hope to create national networks for dialogue and to nurture a new cohort of artist/practitioners and scholars while bringing knowledge of this potent and effective form of change work to a wider public.
+The research program involved the participation of community members, students and change makers from a wide variety of sectors, including health and justice systems; civil society, environmental, intercultural, elder and youth-focused organizations; and professionals working in the fields of social innovation, social enterprise and public policy.
+We created national networks for dialogue and nurtured new cohorts of artist/practitioners and scholars while bringing knowledge of this potent and effective form of change work to a wider public.

-The ASC! field studies use a variety of research methods including critical and performance ethnography, discourse analysis of program materials, and semi-structured interviews with art for social change (ASC) practitioners, educators, participants and researchers, as well as analysis of research-creation processes.
-Using a phenomenological, arts-based, collaborative approach, the field studies provide researchers with valuable insights and sources of data while also adapting research methodology from other disciplines.
-The field studies are analysed through the lenses of teaching and learning in the field, evaluation/impact assessment, partnerships and knowledge transfer.
+The ASC! field studies used a variety of research methods including critical and performance ethnography, discourse analysis of program materials, and semi-structured interviews with art for social change (ASC) practitioners, educators, participants and researchers, as well as analysis of research-creation processes.
+Using a phenomenological, arts-based, collaborative approach, the field studies provided researchers with valuable insights and sources of data while also adapting research methodology from other disciplines.
+The field studies were analyzed through the lenses of teaching and learning in the field, evaluation/impact assessment, partnerships and knowledge transfer.